edobashira/speech-language-processing/README.rst

   algorithms for classification, regression, ranking from Google.

 - `Spearmint <https://github.com/JasperSnoek/spearmint>`_
-  "Spearmint is a package to perform Bayesian optimization according to the algorithms outlined in the paper: Practical Bayesian Optimization of Machine Learning Algorithms Jasper Snoek, Hugo Larochelle and Ryan P. Adams Advances in Neural Information Processing Systems, 2012"
+  Spearmint is a package to perform Bayesian optimization according to the algorithms outlined in the paper: Practical Bayesian Optimization of Machine Learning Algorithms Jasper Snoek, Hugo Larochelle and Ryan P. Adams Advances in Neural Information Processing Systems, 2012

+- `BIDData <https://github.com/BIDData>`_ BIDMat is a matrix library intended to support large-scale exploratory data analysis.
+Its sister library BIDMach implements the machine learning layer.

 Deep Learning
 ------------------------